 - So that the message gets across.
 It must be clear and unambiguous.

-- The be-all and end-all of successful communication is an appropriate choice of words and correct grammar.
+- The essentials of successful communication are an appropriate choice of words and correct grammar.
 But language only comes alive through allusions, idioms and word combinations.
 And in marketing in particular, they can be used to convey strong messages.